Nerdy-Austin/Nerdy-Austin/README.md

-- Hi, I’m @Nerdy-Austin
+- Hi, I’m Austin (@Nerdy-Austin).
 - I’m interested in Python, C#, scripting (Bash/Python), SQL, and learning new things.
--
+- I blog about the stuff I'm working on at https://austinsnerdythings.com
 - 🌱 I’m currently learning Swift and NoSQL (mongodb)
 - 📫 How to reach me email me at austin at nerdyaustin dot com.